-Now in his ninth season at the helm Penn women’s basketball in 2017-18, Mike McLaughlin has established himself as one of the most respected and esteemed coaches in both the Ivy League and country while making the Quakers a nationally renowned program.
+Recently concluding his ninth season at the helm of Penn women’s basketball, Mike McLaughlin has firmly established himself as one of the most respected and esteemed coaches in both the Ivy League and country while solidifying the Quakers as a nationally renowned program.
 McLaughlin was hired as the eighth head coach in program history on April 24, 2009.

-A three-time Philadelphia Big 5 Coach of the Year, McLaughlin has a career record of 540-161 (.770) and has posted 20 or more wins in 18 of his 22 seasons as a head coach, including six 30-win seasons.
-The Philadelphia native has won 13 conference titles, is a 17-time Conference Coach of the Year and won his 500th game as a head coach during the 2015-16 season.
+A three-time Philadelphia Big 5 Coach of the Year, McLaughlin has a career record of 562-170 (.768) and has posted 20 or more wins in 19 of his 23 seasons as a head coach, including six 30-win seasons.
+The Philadelphia native has won 13 conference titles, is an 18-time Conference Coach of the Year and won his 500th game as a head coach during the 2015-16 season.

 McLaughlin has built the Penn women's basketball program into an Ivy League powerhouse.
-The Quakers have won 20 games in four consecutive seasons, have clinched three Ivy League championships and NCAA Tournament berths in 2014, 2016, and 2017 and won the program's first-ever Big 5 title in 2014-15.
-Penn has reached the postseason in each of the last five seasons (a school record) and just completed the winningest six-year stretch in program history.Read more »
+The Quakers have won 20 games in five consecutive seasons, have clinched three Ivy League championships and NCAA Tournament berths in 2014, 2016, and 2017 and won the program's first two Big 5 titles in 2014-15 and 2017-18.
+Penn has reached the postseason in each of the last six seasons (a school record) and is in the midst of its winningest seven-year stretch in program history.Read more »

-Kelly Killion begins her second season on the Quaker sidelines for the 2017-18 season after returning to Penn for her second stint as an assistant coach following three years at the College of William and Mary.
+Kelly Killion recently concluded her second season on the Quaker sidelines for the 2017-18 season after returning to Penn for her second stint as an assistant coach following three years at the College of William and Mary.

 "Kelly is an exceptional addition to our coaching staff and we are excited for the remarkable experience she brings to the program," said McLaughlin.
 "Kelly has an outstanding resume proving herself as an excellent recruiter locally and nationally.
 She is one of the most passionate and enthusiastic coaches I know.
 Her leadership qualities both on and off the court will be a tremendous asset to our program and we are extremely happy to have Kelly back at Penn."

-Bernadette Laukaitis enters her ninth season as an assistant coach with the Penn women's basketball team in 2017-18.
+Bernadette Laukaitis recently concluded her ninth season as an assistant coach with the Penn women's basketball team in 2017-18.
 Laukaitis, who formerly coached and played under Mike McLaughlin at Holy Family, came to West Philadelphia after serving as the women's basketball head coach at Cabrini College.

-In the past four seasons, Laukaitis has helped guide the Quakers to four consecutive 20-win campaigns which included the winningest season in program history, the program's first-ever Big 5 title, three Ivy League championships and three NCAA Tournament berths.
+In the past five seasons, Laukaitis has helped guide the Quakers to five consecutive 20-win campaigns which included the winningest season in program history, the program's first two Big 5 titles, three Ivy League championships and three NCAA Tournament berths.

-Laukaitis works primarily with the Penn guards and most recently helped develop Anna Ross into a two-time All-Ivy selection.
-Ross quickly became one of the biggest playmakers in the conference and finished the last three seasons ranked in the top-3 in the Ivies in assists.
+Laukaitis works primarily with the Penn guards and most recently helped develop Anna Ross into a three-time All-Ivy selection, becoming the program's all-time assists leader.
+Ross consistently proved herself as one of the biggest playmakers in the conference and finished each year of her career ranked in the top-three in the Ivies in assists.
 Laukaitis also led Kathleen Roche to become the school's single-season leader in three-point percentage en route to honorable mention All-Ivy status as she finished with the highest three-point percentage (.429) in program history in 2014-15.Read more »

-Christine McCollum enters her third season as the Director of Basketball Operations for the Penn women's basketball program in 2017-18.
+Christine McCollum recently concluded her third season as the Director of Basketball Operations for the Penn women's basketball program in 2017-18.